GameshZhang/GameshZhang.github.io/_posts/2099-09-09-Draft-Example-draft/2099-09-09-How-to-write-a-draft.draft.md

 ---
-title: Project Easter
+title: How-to-write-a-draft
-categories: Wild-thoughts
+categories: categories
-tags: Wild-thoughts
+tags: tags
 keywords: evolution
 description: This is my wild thoughts on the legacy of humanity.
 This is a diary of a physicist in 4019 A.D.
 numbering: false